ricmmartins/fasthack-linux/challenges/lab-file-contents.md

 1. Display the first 10 lines of `/etc/resolv.conf`
 2. Display the last 5 lines of `/etc/crontab`
-3. Use `cat` to create a file named `count.txt` that looks like this:
+3. Create a file named `count.log` with this content:

   One<br>
   Two<br>